ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 * Some consider the parentheses to be too verbose, and the extra level of parentheses a problem for readability.
 Even if one agrees that this is conceptually a section, this is the first type of section where parentheses are not actually needed for parsing, so omitting parentheses is still possible even if it loses a bit of consistency in favor of brevity.
 * Some consider it acceptable (if unfortunate) that `a . b` and `a.b` have different meanings in this proposal, but believe that assigning three distinct meanings to `a . b`, `a .b`, and `a.b` is just too confusing.
+* A minor point is that composition comes up explicitly in the nested selector desugaring for the `.foo` case.
+This raises the question of what happens with `RebindableSyntax`.
+Does `RebindableSyntax` chooses the `(.)` from local scope?
+If so, `(x.foo).bar` and `.foo.bar x` could have different values, and `x.foo.bar` might parse as either one.

 ### Should punning be extended to updates?